amitmaurya9320/netflixclone/README.md

 # Netflix clone

-** MERN STACK APP**
+**MERN STACK APP**

-#### Summary
+#### Intro

 A fully functional netfix clone.
-Front end designed using ReactJS(Context).Backend is powered by express server and mongoDb as database.
-Email password based Authentication and JWT for authorization.
+Front end styled using ReactJS(Context).
+Backend is powered by express server and mongoDb as database.
+Email password based authentication and JWT for authorization.
 Firebase store handles all the data.
 A separate admin panel to perform a CURD operation and visualise the user and movies/series statistic.

 #### Project Description

 1. Admin
    - A Admin panel to perform a CURD operation and visualise the statistic
    - Only admin can perform following operation
    - Operation